deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 dataviewObj = new DataView(new ArrayBuffer(0x100));

 // Set data in the buffer
-dataviewObj.setUint32(0x0, 0x41414141, true);	// Set, at an offset of 0 in the buffer, the value 0x41414141 and specify litte-endian (true) dataviewObj.setUint32(0x4, 0x41414141, true);	// Set, at an offset of 4 in the buffer, the value 0x41414141 and specify litte-endian (true)
+dataviewObj.setUint32(0x0, 0x41414141, true);	// Set, at an offset of 0 in the buffer, the value 0x41414141 and specify little-endian (true) dataviewObj.setUint32(0x4, 0x41414141, true);	// Set, at an offset of 4 in the buffer, the value 0x41414141 and specify little-endian (true)
 ```

 Using the exact same methodology as before, we can return to our `mov dword ptr [rax], rcx` instruction which writes our data to a buffer to see that using `DataView` objects it is possible to set a value in JavaScript as a contiguous 64-bit value _without_ NaN-boxing and without being restricted to just a JavaScript object address!